Andrew0Hill/EDPathways-GitHub-Profile-Tips/README.md

 > <img src="assets/readme_edit_button.png" width=70%>
 <!-- > ![The pencil button for editing an existing README](assets/readme_edit_button.png) -->

 After creating or editing your README, you should be presented with GitHub's file editor, which allows you to wuickly edit and preview your README by switching between the "Edit" and "Preview" tabs on the editor.

+Try creating a simple README with a few headings using the `#` syntax (e.g. `# My Heading`).

+Adding multiple `#` characters sequentially will decrease the heading level (e.g. `#` for heading, `##` for sub-heading, `###` for sub-sub-heading, etc).

 When you've completed editing, you can commit your changes by clicking the green `Commit changes...` button.

 > <img src="assets/edit_preview_commit_readme.png" width=70%>
 <!-- > ![The edit, preview, and commit buttons](assets/edit_preview_commit_readme.png) -->